pieterjanv/io-ts-extended/README.md

 against the target dictionary's codomain.

-The `addIntersectionMember` function can be used to add a type to the source intersection, in case of a wrapped type like in a `t.ExactType`.
+The `addIntersectionMember` function can be used to add a type to the source intersection, used in cases such as of a wrapped type like a `t.ExactType`.

 ###### `InterfaceIntersectionHandler` (when the target is interface-like)